2D/3D Compositing for Animation

 Course No. ANIM 399-499 Credits: 0.0

-Elective credit can be given on a case-by-case basis for an internship developed by a student through the career services office, with advance permission of instructor and head of department.
+Elective credit can be given on a case-by-case basis for student internships developed through the career services office, with advance permission of instructor and department Chair.

 BFA Research + Preparation

 This course is structured to support the individual in shaping her/his own project and the production of all elements of the BFA Thesis, strong conceptual skills developed through a professional planning and a good researched idea are core to this process.
 Offered fall.

 These courses provide a platform for senior Animation, Game Design, and TIME-Digital Arts students who are BFA candidates.
 The courses are structured to support the individual in shaping her/his own project and the production of all elements of the BFA Thesis, strong conceptual skills developed through a professional planning and a good researched idea are core to this process.

 Animation Career Review names CIA's Animation and Game Design programs as fifth best in the Midwest, noting our vast classroom/studio space.

 Jeff Harter pursued his BFA in Illustration at the University at Buffalo, where he studied under distinguished...more

 While at CIA, you'll learn from the masters through our rigorous, world-class curriculum and connect with working professionals to begin your career.